oriAleph/PinkDawgs/README.md

 * [TensorFlow Lite Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker) is a library that simplifies TFLite model training for a custom dataset.

-* We use the Model Maker to train and export our TFLite model.
-The current model architecture used for transfer learning is [EfficientNet-Lite0](https://tfhub.dev/tensorflow/efficientnet/lite0/classification/2), which is trained on the [Imagenet 2012](https://www.tensorflow.org/datasets/catalog/imagenet2012) data set (images are organized based on WordNet ordering).
-EfficientNet is a convolutional neural network architecture that was first published in 2019 in [this paper](https://arxiv.org/abs/1905.11946), and you can view comparisons on performance and accuracy between the different EfficientNet-Lite models [here](https://github.com/tensorflow/tpu/blob/master/models/official/efficientnet/lite/README.md).
+* To run the custom model inference in iOS I use the [ImageClassifier API](https://www.tensorflow.org/lite/inference_with_metadata/task_library/image_classifier) from the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview).

 * The dataset I am currently using is from [Joost Hazelzet’s Images of 50 LEGO Bricks Kaggle Dataset](https://www.kaggle.com/datasets/joosthazelzet/lego-brick-images), which has 40,000 images of 50 LEGO bricks rendered in 800 different angles and provides documentation on how to create more.

-* To run the custom model inference in iOS I use the [ImageClassifier API](https://www.tensorflow.org/lite/inference_with_metadata/task_library/image_classifier) from the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview).
 <br /> <br />

 #### ~ LEGO Color ~